 Our eleventh annual Summer Conference will be held at the University of Stockholm, Sweden, in June 2017.
-The Call for Papers and information on the Student Award, accommodations, and travel to the conference site.
+The conference site contains the Call for Papers and information on the Student Award, accommodations, and travel to the conference site.

 The tenth annual 2016 Summer Conference took place at the Kinjo Gakuin University in Nagoya, Japan, from Friday June 17 through Sunday June 19.
 Our 2015 Summer Conference was held in High Point, NC, from June 4-7.
 The 2014 Summer Conference was held at the University of Victoria, British Columbia, from June 19-22, 2014.
 The 2013 conference returned to the birthplace of GA, UCLA’s Royce Hall; and the 2012 GASC was held in Tokyo jointly with COV&R, following up on the efforts of late GA stalwart Herbert Plutschow.

 The Generative Anthropology Society and Conference is our membership organization.
 It supports GA activities such as the GABlog and the GAlist, and particularly our ongoing conference series.
 Visit the Society home page and become a member here.